aesirxio/cmp-admin/README.md

-# AesirX BI
+# AesirX CMP Admin

-AesirX BI is our Open Source Business Intelligence as a Service (BIaaS) Solution
+AesirX CMP Admin

 It allows you to successfully gain legal 1st-party data insights for your business across multiple platforms and devices.

-Safeguard your data and your customers' privacy with our Web Analytics solution (a Google Analytics alternative) that’s fully GDPR compliant and built on privacy by design; AesirX BI enables data-driven marketing in a privacy-first world.
+Safeguard your data and your customers' privacy with our Web Analytics solution (a Google Analytics alternative) that’s fully GDPR compliant and built on privacy by design; AesirX CMP Admin enables data-driven marketing in a privacy-first world.

 Designed for easy integration, all data is collected through the AesirX JS Data Collector which is installed 1st-party on your website or application.

-Find out more in [https://bi.aesirx.io](https://bi.aesirx.io)

 ## Setup instructions